-Before you start, make sure you’re clear on these 3 points:
+Before you start, get clear on these three things:

-1. Be clear on your objectives.
-The way you approach marketing will be very different if you want to fill the last few spaces in your class vs launching a new class in an entirely new area.
-Make sure you know what you’re trying to achieve before planning your strategy.
+1. What are your objectives.
+The way you approach marketing will be very different depending on what you want to achieve, (I.e. filling the last few spaces in your class vs launching a new class in an entirely new area).
+Make sure you know what you’re trying to achieve before you start planning.

-2. Be ready to execute your strategy with consistency.
-Trust is built over time and with consistency, very rarely will you do something that is a huge success from day 1, so be prepared to carry out your strategy over time and with patience.
+2. Be ready to execute with consistency.
+Trust is built over time and with consistency, very rarely will you do something that is a huge success from day one, so be prepared to carry out your strategy over time and with patience.

-3. New ideas don’t exist – unless there’s a new technology, it’s rare to find a new idea.
-Don’t stress about doing something different to everyone else, use tried and tested methods and execute them in a way that is right for you.
+3. New ideas rarely exist – unless there’s a new technology, it’s rare to find a new idea.
+Don’t stress about doing something different to everyone else, use tried and tested methods and execute them in a way that is unique to you.